-An estimated 1-3% of cases of stomach cancer are caused by inherited syndromes.
+Inherited syndromes cause an estimated 1-3% of cases of stomach cancer.
 Hereditary Diffuse Gastric Cancer (HDGC) is an inherited cancer syndrome that leads to an increased risk for both diffuse gastric cancer and lobular breast cancer.
 Patients who inherit the genetic mutation for HDGC are at high risk of developing stomach cancer at a young age.

 History of HDGC

 In 1964, stomach cancer was noted in a Maori tribal family in New Zealand, following an autosomal dominant pattern of inheritance.
 CDH1 gene mutations were first described in patients from three Maori families in 1998.
-At this time, the International Gastric Cancer Linkage Consortium (IGCLC) was formed, and the name “Hereditary Diffuse Gastric Cancer” was introduced.
+The International Gastric Cancer Linkage Consortium (IGCLC) was formed, and the name “Hereditary Diffuse Gastric Cancer” was introduced.
 Families with multiple cases of diffuse gastric cancer, lobular breast cancer, or both may be affected by hereditary diffuse gastric cancer syndrome.

 Diffuse Gastric Cancer

 HDGC leads to cancer called diffuse-type, signet ring cell gastric adenocarcinoma.
 These signet ring cells appear as isolated cells or in small clusters in the lining of the stomach.
-Unfortunately, the diffuse type of gastric cancer associated with HDGC is challenging to diagnose because the tumor is not visible on upper endoscopy (looking into the stomach with a small camera).
+Unfortunately, the diffuse type of gastric cancer associated with HDGC is challenging to diagnose because the tumor is not visible on the upper endoscopy (looking into the stomach with a small camera).
 For this reason, most cases of diffuse gastric cancer are diagnosed at late stages (III or IV) and associated with a lower survival rate.

 Women from HDGC families should be followed by oncologists or breast surgeons and have clinical breast exams regularly.
 Screening with yearly breast MRI, which can be combined with mammograms, is recommended starting at age 30.
-There is a possible role for preventive hormone-blocking medications to reduce the risk of lobular breast cancer in CDH1 mutation carriers.
-If there are many cases of breast cancer in the family, prophylactic mastectomy may also be considered, but mastectomy is not routinely recommended.
+There is a possible role for preventive hormone-blocking medications to reduce lobular breast cancer risk in CDH1 mutation carriers.
+If there are many breast cancer cases in the family, prophylactic mastectomy may also be considered, but mastectomy is not routinely recommended.

 Future of HDGC